wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

+= 1.5.4 =
+* New feature: the plug-in customizer editor will open even if the URL is not explicitally pointing to an MP3 file.

 = 1.5.3 =
 * Major update: Updated to solve issue compatibilities with WP 3.9 - Needed if you are updating your Wordpress to the latest 3.9 release.